Best hybrid cars for 2020

 Below are the very best hybrid cars we've tested, including the best SUV, best cheap hybrid and best plug-in hybrid.
 These are all fantastic cars.
 Not only have they sailed through the same tests as their traditional petrol and diesel rivals, but they can also save you an impressive amount on fuel costs.

 Hybrid cars to avoid

-We reveal in the tables below some of the worst offenders – hybrid cars you should definitely steer clear of.
+Whether it's meagre fuel economy, complex controls, poor reliability or an unsatisfying driving experience, we reveal in the tables below the hybrid cars you should definitely steer clear of.